techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 ## The participants

-In 2023, our Technical Writing Team consisted of four people, out of which two were new joiners.
+In 2023, our Technical Writing Team consisted of four people, two of whom were new joiners.
 Each of us had a different set of experiences and knowledge to share.
 It was in our best interest to think about how to collaborate better and align our efforts.

-We were happy to exchange thoughts with a group of American students of the English Studies at the [UNCW](https://www.linkedin.com/school/uncw/) and the Polish post-graduate students taking a technical writing course at the [Vistula](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) non-public university.
+We were happy to exchange thoughts with a group of American students of English Studies at [UNCW](https://www.linkedin.com/school/uncw/) and the Polish post-graduate students taking a technical writing course at the [Vistula](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) non-public university.
 The students participating in the project could interview the Technical Writing Team about our team's role at Hitachi Energy.
 They used